McAllister-NOAA/OSU-Extraction_Protocol/OSU_Extraction_Protocol.md

 * Reagents from Omega BioTek Blood and Tissue HDQ kit (M6399).
 After lysate was prepared, extractions run on KingFisher Flex (ThermoFisher) robot using deep 96-well plates and magnet.
 * Though elutions were done with 100 µL, the practical elution volume is 80 µL since the KingFisher Flex unavoidably removes some of the elution buffer when pulling the beads out.
 * DNA quantified with Quant-iT dsDNA high sensitivity kit (ThermoFisher).
+* After extraction, all DNA should be stored at -20˚C for short term storage or -80˚C for long term storage.
+We suggest separating elution into an archival and working stock.

 ### For sterivex filters